GASTROINTESTINAL ISSUES

 Medically Reviewed

-If you’re constantly feeling stomach gurgles, it might mean it’s time to see a doctor.
+If you’re constantly feeling abnormal bowel sounds or none at all, you may wish to see a doctor.
 Here’s how to determine your next steps.

 When stomach gurgling signals another problem